Rensi2411/cycle-shop/README.md

 ## Online Cycle Shop

-  This is a E-Commerce store selling different kind of Cycles.
+  This is an E-Commerce store selling different kinds of Cycles.
-It's created by team of four members.
+It was created by a team of four members.

 ## Features

-- To be able to signin and create an account
+- Able to sign in and create an account
-- Interacting with products coming in from the json-server
+- Interacting with products coming in from the JSON-server
-- Able to buy different kind of Cycle complete Payment with Razorpay Gateway Integration
+- Able to buy different kinds of Cycle complete Payments with Razorpay Gateway Integration

  ## Tech Stack